jakubsob/jakubsob.github.io/src/content/blog/we-build-an-app-prototype-in-2-weeks-with-96-coverage/index.md

 ---
-title: 'We Built An App Prototype In 2 Weeks With 96% Code Coverage.
-Here’s How We Did It.'
+title: 'We Built An App Prototype In 2 Weeks With 96% Code Coverage.'
-description: ''
+description: 'Here’s How We Did It.'
 pubDate:  'Oct 6 2023'
 tags: ["tests"]
 ---